karenying/blog.karenying.com/content/posts/2020-11-22--vscode-girl.md

 ![My hinge profile](/media/vscode-girl/hinge.jpg)

-To trap the tech bros('s views), you need to mention some other buzzwords in your profile (climbing, boba, Elon, Robinhood) and set your location to South Bay.
+To trap the tech bros(' views), you need to mention some other buzzwords on your profile (think: climbing, boba, Elon, Robinhood) and set your location to South Bay.

 A side effect, whether you like it or not, is that you'll receive DMs like such: